 Using a customized handpiece or dental trays, your dentist may deliver ozone gas into pockets between the teeth and gums, protecting against or managing and reversing the effects of periodontal disease.

 Guests have enjoyed the many benefits of healthier, happier dentistry with ozone at Palmer Distinctive Dentistry:

 - Nontoxic and biocompatible – white blood cells produce ozone naturally to kill dangerous pathogens

-- Safe for children, and patients with sensitivities and allergies
+- Safe for children, and guests with sensitivities and allergies

 - Promotes healthy, fast healing and bone recovery

 From annoying cold and canker sores to disruptive tooth sensitivity and infected root canals, many oral conditions may be safely, quickly, and comfortably treated with ozone therapy.
 Call (864) 332-4113 to schedule an appointment and find out how you may benefit from ozone.